Anthony Burgess rated The Brothers Karamazov: 4 stars

 The protagonist is so extremely naive, the plot points are only surprising in the way that they always go down the route that's so stupid you wouldn't believe the author actually goes there.

 The only redeeming quality is the topic.
 There is so much potential for a fantastic story, but it's just mind boggling how you could screw it up this bad.
 The personalities of the characters are bland, the technologies are often outright impossible just to allow certain things to be possible, the story is unbelievable as where the plot points go, the dialogs are weird, the way he portrays women is very weird to say the least (especially the toilet scene with "him") ...
 I could go on for hours with that, but just don't read it.
-Maybe watch the movie, but don't waste your time with the book. …
+Maybe watch the movie, but don't waste your time with …

 Just save your time, skip this one, it's baaaad.